shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 </div>

 ### 3.1.
 Initialize

+The system ingested data from two primary sources: JobCrystal's FTP server and Dropbox account.
+The FTP server held approximately 35,000 unlabeled resumes and job specifications, while Dropbox contributed around 3,000 labeled resumes associated with job specifications.
+All documents underwent an initialization step whereby raw text was extracted and stored in an Elasticsearch database.
+Further preprocessing steps included:

+Sentence Classification: Each sentence was classified according to its corresponding part of a resume (e.g., experience, education, skills) using a fine-tuned BERT model.

+Sentence Embeddings: Sentence embeddings were generated using SentenceTransformers to capture semantic meaning and facilitate similarity comparisons.

+Named Entity Recognition (NER): Named entities (e.g., companies, skills, degrees) were extracted from each document using a custom spaCy NER model.

+Industry and Job Title Classification: BERT models were employed to classify each sentence based on industry and job title to provide additional context.

+To make the initialization process more digestible, our system collects data from two primary sources: JobCrystal's FTP server and Dropbox account.
+The FTP server houses approximately 35,000 unlabelled resumes and job specs, while Dropbox contributes around 3,000 labeled resumes associated with job specifications.
+This diverse dataset undergoes an initialization step, extracting raw text and storing it in an Elasticsearch database.
+Additionally, metadata extraction steps refine the data further, providing valuable information for subsequent processes.

+To kickstart the process, our system ingests data from JobCrystal's FTP server and Dropbox account, encompassing approximately 35,000 unlabelled resumes and 3,000 labeled resumes with associated job specifications.
+This data undergoes an initialization step, extracting raw text and storing it in an Elasticsearch database.
+Additionally, metadata is constructed, including industry and job title labels, which are pivotal for subsequent model training and document matching.

+In simpler terms, our system retrieves data from JobCrystal's FTP server and Dropbox.
+The data, comprising unlabelled resumes and job specs, undergoes an initialization process.
+This involves extracting raw text and storing it in an Elasticsearch database.
+Additionally, metadata, such as industry and job title labels, is generated for further model training.

+To kickstart the process, our system intelligently ingests data from two primary sources: JobCrystal's FTP server and Dropbox account.
+The FTP server hosts approximately 35,000 unlabelled resumes and job specifications, while Dropbox contributes around 3,000 labeled resumes linked to job specifications.
+A crucial initialization step involves extracting raw text from each document and storing it in an Elasticsearch database under unique indices.

 The system ingests data from two primary locations, namely: JobCrystal's FTP server and Dropbox account.
 The FTP server holds approximately 35 000 unlabelled resumes and job specs, while Dropbox contributes around 3,000 labeled resumes associated with job specifications.
 All documents undergo an initialization step whereby raw text is extracted from each of the documents and stored under a unique index in an Elasticsearch database.
 Using this raw text, 5 metadata steps are also exectuted: